 They say the state went for Gingrich this year, instead of GOP nominee Romney, because of a strange election cycle, unlikely to be seen again.

-• Romney, who lost badly in South Carolinas 2008 GOP primary, was gun-shy about the state this time around, choosing not to compete hard in the state and, instead, relying on a strategy that minimized the importance of the Palmetto State.
+“There was angst, frustration and some might even say anger among voters, and (Gingrich) was very successful in capturing that and using it to his advantage, particularly in that last week leading up to the primary,” Whetsell said.• Romney, who lost badly in South Carolina’s 2008 GOP primary, was gun-shy about the state this time around, choosing not to compete hard in the state and, instead, relying on a strategy that minimized the importance of the Palmetto State.

 The result?
 Few South Carolinians got to know Romney as well as Gingrich and the other candidates, who crisscrossed the state in the days leading up to the primary.

 Ultimately, a few more election cycles will have to pass before anyone knows if the S.C.
 GOP has lost its Republican presidential kingmaker status.

 “We’ll have to wait and see if 2012 was an aberration or a gestalt shift,” said Scott Huffmon, a Winthrop University political scientist and pollster.